Start Printed Page 39935

 —Evaluate whether and if so how the quality, utility, and clarity of the information to be collected can be enhanced; and

 —Minimize the burden of the collection of information on those who are to respond, including through the use of appropriate automated, electronic, mechanical, or other technological collection techniques or other forms of information technology, e.g., permitting electronic submission of responses.

 Overview of This Information Collection

-3. Agency form number, if any, and the applicable component of the Department sponsoring the collection: There is no form number.
-The applicable component within the Department of Justice is the Executive Office for United States Trustees.
+(3) The agency form number, if any, and the applicable component of the Department sponsoring the collection: The form number is FIST-1.
+The applicable component within the Department of Justice is the Bureau of Justice Statistics, Office of Justice Programs.

-6. An estimate of the total public burden (in hours) associated with the collection: The estimated public burden associated with this collection is 560 hours.
+(6) An estimate of the total public burden (in hours) associated with the collection: The estimated public burden hours associated with this collection is 460 hours annually.